Housing Projects

 Note: There can be no use of the land while it is contaminated.

 • A significant sized slash pine and small hardwood plantation is located over some of the contaminated areas of the site.
 All these trees will be harvested, and the roots removed as part of the remediation of the site.
-There is some scattered native vegetation across the site which will be either removed as part of the remediation or subdivision works.
+There is some scattered native vegetation across the site which will be retained where possible, although most are likely to be removed as part of the remediation or subdivision works.
 The screening trees along the northern boundary of the cemetery are likely to be retained along with some of the screening hedge along Lake Macdonald Drive.
 New native tree plantings throughout the subdivision will offset the removal of the existing native trees.

 • Remediation

-• Start - December 2024 / January 2024 - trees will be removed at the start of the remediation.
+• Start - May/June 2025 - trees will be removed at the start of the remediation.

 Subdivision works

-• Council appreciates the keen interest in this project.
+• Council appreciates the community's keen interest in this project.

 • July 2022 - Letter